To Choose a Lover Solely by Logic – And a Little Bit About the Self-Baking Oven

 – He’s nice an all but there are things that I want – and now I’m speaking behavior, not attraction – that he just doesn’t possess.
 If I’m gonna choose a lover solely by logic he’s still not my guy.
 Do you understand? said Arianwen.

-– She’d rather live alone for the rest of her life than marry Elrilmar, croaked the crow loud and clear.
+– She’d rather live alone for the rest of her life than marry Elrilmar, croaked the raven loud and clear.

 – My apologies.
 No Elrilmar, said the moon, but couldn’t hide her disappointment.

 Silently the moon thought that maybe she should send Arianwen to another witch than Wind.
 There was a big probability that Wind could make Arianwen choose whom to be attracted to and also fall in love with.
 But if Arianwen chose by herself, it was clear that would not be Elrilmar.
 What a waste of a perfect match!